 - Jotform Store Builder

 Each platform has its own unique features, so do your research (preferably with a free trial) and decide which one is right for your business.
-For example, Shopify is a great choice for beginners because it’s easy to use and has a lot of features and integrations, while WooCommerce is a good choice for businesses that want more control over their websites.
+For example, Shopify is a great choice for beginners because it’s easy to use and has a lot of features and integrations, as well as tools like Shopify analytics apps, while WooCommerce is a good choice for businesses that want more control over their websites.

 Once you’ve chosen a platform, it’s time to set up your store.
 This includes adding products, setting up shipping and taxes, and choosing a payment processor.
 You can learn how to set up an ecommerce store in a separate article.